2021-InternshipBLR/ml-data-prediction-mindsdb-python/README.md

 <img src="assets/FIWC.png">

 ## Conclusion
+In python implementation, we choose the model for the dataset, hence it helps in understanding the results of the model.
+Incase of MindsDB, we do not know what model is chosen to predict the data.
+We compared and found that Logistic Regression in python implementation has the closest accuracy with the MindsDB accuracy for the dataset used.
-We had to experiment with both methods-mindsdb and python implementation because using Mindsdb will not help us understand the working of the ML Model that it uses to predict the datasets.
+We had to experiment with both methods-mindsdb and python implementation because using MindsDB will not help us understand the working of the ML Model that it uses to predict the datasets.
 To understand the working behind mindsdb functions, we had to compare it with a few machine learning models in python.
+We can conclude that the algorithms used in MindsDB is similar in a way to the applied approach and that the accuracy is almost the same.

 ## Authors and Acknowledgment
 [@Simrankumaran](https://github.com/Simrankumaran) <br> [@vgnsh333](https://github.com/vgnsh333) <br> [@Vcuber](https://github.com/Vcuber) <br> created this module with the guidance of [@rathishkumar](https://github.com/rathishkumar).